UkeshThapa/segmantation/README.md

 ### Introduction
 This is a PyTorch(1.11.0) implementation of [DeepLab-V3-Plus](https://arxiv.org/pdf/1802.02611).
 It can use Modified Aligned Xception and ResNet as backbone.
-Currently, we train DeepLab V3 Plus using Pascal VOC 2012, SBD and Cityscapes, Darwinlugs, JSTR, MC, SH, NIH, ChestXpeert datasets.
+Currently, we train DeepLab V3 Plus using Darwinlugs, JSTR, MC, SH, NIH.

 ![Image](doc/image.png)